Interviews with children's and YA authors conducted by Publishers Weekly children's editor Emma Kantor.

 This is a great podcast that provides information about children and young adult literature.
 I really enjoy the host's interaction with each guest.
 It gives insight into each author's background as well as work.
 Also, it shows that important points can be made within a short amount of time.
 Too many podcasts drag on for an hour and say nothing.
 The host entertains and informs within 10 minutes.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Publishers Weekly PW KidsCast and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Publishers Weekly PW KidsCast.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Publishers Weekly PW KidsCast and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Publishers Weekly PW KidsCast from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Publishers Weekly PW KidsCast from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.